RibeiroGroup/Tutorials/2_RabiOscillations/a_eom.md

-# Equation of motion for a superposition state
+# Appendix A: Equation of motion for a superposition state

 Consider a state in a quantum superposition